Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 - Memphis has not won as an underdog of +170 or more on the moneyline this season in six games with those odds or longer.

-- The moneyline set for this matchup implies Memphis has a 37% chance of walking away with the win.
+- The moneyline set for this matchup implies Memphis has a 37% chance of coming away with a victory in the contest.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)